sbw986/WB_Program_Generator/README.md

 ### RUNNING ###

-Ensure bga.csv, chip.csv and a template .WIR file are saved in 'Import' folder
+Ensure package.csv, chip.csv and a template .WIR file are saved in 'Import' folder

 Within WB_Program_Generator:

 * Define chip pads to-be-bonded in order using chip_pad_job and Pad ID value

-* Define BGA pads to-be-bonded in order using package_pad_job and Finger #.
+* Define package pads to-be-bonded in order using package_pad_job and Finger #.
 There should be a 1-1 correspondence to chip_pad_job

 * Define export file name using wires_file variable

 Run WB_Program_Generator script

 Change Graphing Constants within WB_Program_Generator script if plotting is not scaling properly